-You know down in Catholic Louisiana we often begin our sermons and our worship with a confession or somebody’s confession!
+You know down in Catholic portions of Louisiana we often begin our sermons and our worship with a confession or somebody’s confession!

 Boudreaux, A Cajun, who lived deep in the swampy area of Louisiana, was feeling guilty, so he went to Confession.

 Boudreaux: “Father, I tink you ought to know that I kinda took a leetle lumber from dat new construction site a coupla weeks ago.”

 Priest: “What did you do with the lumber, my son?”